cea-trust-platform/cea-trust-platform.github.io/about.md

 **TRUST** is a High Performance Computing (HPC) thermohydraulic engine for Computational Fluid Dynamics (CFD) developed at the Department of System and Structure Modelisation (DM2S) of the French Atomic Energy Commission (CEA).

 **TRUST** is an object-oriented open-source platform written in C++, with approximately 230K lines of code and about 2500 classes.
 The code is managed on Git and built via CMake.
-The code is massively parallel thanks to the Message Passing Interface (MPI). **TRUST** uses Doxygen to automatically generate a C++ API from its source code (click **[here](https://cea-trust-platform.readthedocs.io/en/latest/doxy/index.html)** to check the Doxygen documentation).
+The code is massively parallel thanks to the Message Passing Interface (MPI). **TRUST** uses Doxygen to automatically generate a C++ API from its source code (can be found in the **[documentation](https://cea-trust-platform.readthedocs.io/en/)**).

 The CFD platform has already been used to simulate a 1 m3 fuel cell hydrogen leakage scenario with 2 billion mesh elements using the Direct Numerical Simulation approach (DNS).
 The simulation was carried out on the IRENE-ROME cluster with 50K MPI processors.